 There are a plethora of interesting online courses available with skills levels ranging from beginner to advance.
 It may take a while to finish one or all to completion, but how fast or how long will be dependent on the time and effort dedicated to it.

 Once logged in, just click on the course you are interested in.
 Courses are broken down into segments.
 It’s not a one-time-must-do-in-one-sitting type of deal.
-You may take a course at any time, pause at any time, continue at any time – a bonus!
-Because you know, life happens, especially when you have little kids roaming around.
+You may take a course at any time, pause at any time, continue at any time.

 Some courses also have Course Assessments and Exercise Files to provide real application of information learned.
 Courses may also be downloaded for offline viewing, which should be an advantageous option to pass time during long drives, providing you’re a passenger, of course.